RatMD/bloghub-plugin/DOCUMENTATION.md

 ### Adding own meta fields via theme.yaml

-Open the `theme.yaml` file of your currentl active template and add the following lines on the bottom of this file:
+Open the `theme.yaml` file of your current active template and add the following lines on the bottom of this file:

 ```yaml